-D4.5.14 The minimum age for this class is 10.
+D4.5.14 The minimum age for this class is the year of their 10th birthday.

 D4.7 Class 7: 100cc Piston Ported

 D4.7.1 Engine: TKM BT82 with all ancillary components including carburettor, air intake tract, piston and ring(s) (including head volume and squish), ignition system (including spark plug and timing), optional clutch (if fitted), and entire exhaust system including manifold to be compliant with The Junior TKM 2 Stroke section of the current Formula TKM regulations and technical guide (where relevant to the junior engine) as long as not overridden by further regulations in Section D4.7.
 It is allowed to use clutch components which are not stamped "TKM"